Thirlmere Lakes is a group of 5 waterways in the Greater Blue Mountains World Heritage Area:

 Department scientists collaborated with research partners at the University of NSW (UNSW), University of Wollongong (UoW) and Australian Nuclear Science and Technology Organisation (ANSTO) to deliver the results of the program by 2021.

-The research program provided a more detailed understanding of the dynamics of water sources and water flow paths in Thirlmere Lakes by investigating the geology, geomorphology, hydrogeology and hydrology of the system.
+The research program provided a more detailed understanding of the dynamics of water sources and water flow paths in Thirlmere Lakes by investigating the system's geology, geomorphology, hydrogeology and hydrology.

 As well as looking at the internal dynamics of the system, researchers investigated the sensitivity of these wetland systems to external influences, including looking for evidence of the potential effects of mining activity and groundwater extraction.